iamvaar-dev/heybro/README.md

 [](https://github.com/iamvaar-dev/heybro)
 [](https://github.com/iamvaar-dev/heybro)

 **HeyBro** is a standalone AI agent for Android designed for complete on-device automation.
-Built with Flutter and Kotlin, it operates directly on your device—no computer needed after the initial setup.
+Built with Flutter and Kotlin, it operates directly on your device—no computer needed.

 -----